flare-foundation/attestation-client/docs/attestation-types/00001-payment.md

     - 0 - Success
     - 1 - Failure due to sender fault (this is the default failure)
     - 2 - Failure due to receiver fault (bad destination address)

+## Comments

+NOT ORGANIZED TEXTS ...

+Chains that charge for failed transactions (e.g. Ethereum) specific If the payment status is failure (1 or 2), the received amount should be 0 and the spent amount should be only the gas/fee spent.
+Gas limits per chain T.B.D:
+Per chain we expect the gas to be limited.
+If the sender sends with the defined limit and the Tx reverts due out of gas.
+The attester has to think of that as the receiver's fault.
+- Ethereum: 50K gas
+- UTXO - not relevant.
+- XRP - not relevant
+- Algorand?

+General:
+- a transaction must be signed by the key corresponding to the source address
+- Consequently, no smart contract addresses are allowed for the sender address